B.S., 1961, Carnegie–Mellon University

 Lester Brickman in the news

-- Nov 20, 2013 Professor Lester Brickman Interviewed on Furthering Asbestos Claim Transparency Act
+- Feb 6, 2015 Professor Lester Brickman Testifies at Hearing by U.S. House Judiciary Subcommittee on Asbestos Claim Transparency Act

 - Dec 18, 2014 Professor Lester Brickman in the NY Daily News: N.Y., Trial Lawyers’ Playground